 Size matters.
-And that’s why Sami Tettinen, the CEO of Silver Airways, says the aircraft flown by his carrier are the perfect size to take advantage of the recent decision by the United States to liberalize its rules governing flights to Cuba.
+And that’s why Sami Teittinen, the CEO of Silver Airways, says the aircraft flown by his carrier are the perfect size to take advantage of the recent decision by the United States to liberalize its rules governing flights to Cuba.

-In a recent telephone interview, Tettinen, a native of Finland, said he believes Silver’s fleet of 23 34-seat Saab 340B turboprops are just the right size to provide service between Ft.
+In a recent telephone interview, Teittinen, a native of Finland, said he believes Silver’s fleet of 23 34-seat Saab 340B turboprops are just the right size to provide service between Ft.
 Lauderdale, Florida, and the nine Cuban cities the carrier was authorized to provide service to earlier this year.

 Not too big.
 Not too small.
 Just right.

 In fact, the little known airline, with its headquarters in Ft.
 Lauderdale and hubs in that southern Florida city as well as Tampa and Orlando, won permission to serve more destinations in Cuba than any of its larger and better known U.S. competitors.